 In most people, nerve abnormalities do not result in weak or paralyzed diaphragms.
 Typically this occurs only in more severely affected patients.
 A few types of CMT, typically those that are axonal forms and severe, are more likely to result in paralyzed diaphragms.
 Remember that clinical abnormalities in CMT are usually length-dependent, causing problems at the far ends of the longest nerves, which are usually the hands and feet.
 In more severe forms, shorter nerves have problems at their far ends.
 This includes the phrenic nerve, which goes to the diaphragm

 Are coughing spasms associated with CMT?

-Coughing spasms are NOT a common a symptom of CMT.
+Coughing spasms are NOT a common symptom of CMT.
 Please discuss with your GP or your CMT-expert neurologist.

 Can CMT be associated with difficulty in swallowing?

 Although not a common symptom associated with CMT, there have been reports of people with CMT having issues swallowing.
 It is certainly not the norm, but other muscles besides the arms and legs can be weakened by the disease.
 Please see an expert CMT neurologist for further evaluation.
 And consulting a speech pathologist also seems like a good idea.

 Does CMT affect the phrenic nerve/diaphragm?
 If so, would it affect breathing and speech?

 CMT can affect the phrenic nerve (which innervates the diaphragm) and the recurrent laryngeal nerve (which innervates the larynx).
 These nerves are rarely clinically affected unless the patient has a severe neuropathy.
 I recommend a pulmonary specialist for the breathing and an ENT physician for the speaking, as I doubt that CMT is causing these problems.